JMSS-Unknown/axcelerate-frontend-challenge/README.md

 ## Running

-- To start the dev server `npm run dev`
+- To start the dev server `npm run dev` - This contains a test page with the Searchable List component and can be accessed at http://localhost:5173/ after starting.
-- To start Storybook `npm run storybook`
+- To start Storybook `npm run storybook` - View the component library along with usage documentation at http://localhost:6006 after starting.
-- To run tests `npm run test`
+- To run tests `npm run test` - Run all tests and watch for changes.
+To avoid watching for changes run `npm run test run`.
-- To run linters `npm run lint`
+- To run linters `npm run lint` - Check for issues with Prettier, TSC and ESLint.

 ## Notes

 - The main component can be found in `src/components/SearchableList/index.tsx`
-- The React app is bundled by Vite and Vitest is the test runner
-- Styling is done through CSS modules
 - Design tokens can be found in `src/assets/css`
+- The React app is bundled by Vite and the test runner is Vitest
+- Styling is done through CSS modules natively supported by Vite